 What I mean here by cheap is anything under $200.
 There will be less expensive options but I won't point you to the absolute bottom rung, because most of them are going to be a waste of your money and no better (possibly worse) than your interface pre's.
 Try to get something where you won't be wanting to upgrade again immediately.

 I'm calling this the "consumer level."
-It'll get you going and going very well, sounding better than everyone else messing with mixers and even the best cheap audio interfaces.
+It'll get you going and going very well, sounding better than everyone else messing with mixers and even the cheaper of the best audio interfaces.

 First up is the PreSonus BlueTube v2.
 This is a nice entry-level desktop preamp with two channels, allowing you to record two mono signals or a stereo signal.
 What's cool about this one besides it's decent quality is all of the options that help you gain your footing in the world of pre-amplification.